 - Once the sauce has reduced and thickened, whisk in the butter, one tablespoon at a time.
 Stir the shredded meat back into the sauce.
 Taste and season with more salt and freshly cracked black pepper as needed.

 - Drain the pasta and toss it with the sauce.
 Alternatively, ladle the sauce over the spaghetti.
-Serve the parmesan cheese and herbs on top.
+Serve with the parmesan cheese and herbs on top.

 Since this recipe takes a good amount of time to prepare, I like to make a lot of it!
 It’s perfect for leftovers or for a dinner party.
 You can also always cut the recipe in half.
+The braising time will still be about the same in order to tenderize the meat.